shopware5/shopware/UPGRADE.md

     * `detail/sidebar/accessory/edit`
     * `detail/sidebar/accessory/name`
     * `detail/sidebar/accessory/number`
+* Removed unprefixed versions of jQuery plugins that were deprecated in the 5.0.2 Release.

 ## 5.0.2
 * Method `createMenuItem` in plugin bootstrap now results in an duplicate error when passing an existing label with the same parent